 Director Clarence Brown called the film " . . . the hardest film I ever made."
 He was in charge of 2000 people in weather that was -60 F in 50-mph winds at 11,600-foot altitudes.
 Four stuntmen were killed while filming the Cooper River rapids scenes.
 The film also includes one of the earliest scenes on record of a stuntman being engulfed in flames.

 Starring Dolores del Río as Berna, Ralph Forbes as Larry, Karl Dane as Lars Petersen, and Harry Carey as Jack Locasto

 The Silent Film Screening will be accompanied on the Mighty Wurlitzer by Sharon Stearnes!
 Sharon was staff organist at the Tacoma Pizza & Pipes starting in 1983.
 She played there for 16 years before the restaurant was lost in a fire in August 1999.
 Sharon was the organist for the Seattle Mariner’s from 1985-1990.
 She currently plays the organ at the Gig Harbor United Methodist Church.

-Fred Beeks, Harvey Rossiter, and Glen Des Jardin will perform during the pre-show.
+Fred Beeks, Harvey Rossiter, and Nick Nicolai will perform during the pre-show.